-The following graph shows the Group's performance, measured by total shareholder return, compared with the performance of the FTSE All Share Healthcare Index and the FTSE AIM Index.
+The following graph shows the Group's performance, measured by total shareholder return, compared with the performance of the FTSE All Share Healthcare Index and the FTSE AlM All Share Index.

-The directors consider the FTSE AIM All Share Index and FTSE All Share Healthcare Index to be an appropriate choice as the index includes the Group.
+The Directors consider the FTSE AIM All Share Index and FTSE All Share Healthcare Index to be an appropriate choice as the indices include the Group.

-Aggregate Directors' Remuneration
+Directors' Remuneration Report